daddyparodz/gmail-cleaner/README.md

 - **Your Credentials** - You control your own Google OAuth app
 - **Gitignored Secrets** - `credentials.json` and `token.json` never get committed

+## 🆘 Need Help Setting Up?
+Struggling with Docker, Google Cloud Console, or `credentials.json`?
+I can help you set it up personally!<br>
+I offer a **1-on-1 Setup Service ($8)** where we hop on a Google Meet, you share your screen, and I guide you through the entire installation until it's working perfectly.

+- **Secure:** I guide you; I never see your passwords.
+- **Fast:** We'll get it running in under 20 minutes.
+- **Support the Project:** Your $8 helps keep this tool free and open source.

+Book a Setup Session Here - mail me at guruvelu85@gmail.com, i will reply and setup an gmeet call

 ## Demo

 ![Gmail Cleaner Demo](media/demo.gif)